Universal approximation of credit portfolio losses using Restricted Boltzmann Machines: Calibration of factor copulas

+Classical parametric copulas - as used in actuarial science, risk aggregation in finance and insurance, biology, etc - model observed features, so that it's possible to calibrate them by likelihood maximization.
+In the case of credit factor copula models, instead, the copula is meant to model unobserved factors, so that the calibration is a more delicate issue.
-The most common estimation technique for copula factor models relies on the large homogeneous portfolio (LHP) approximation, which consists in assuming that the portfolio is sufficiently large to justify a Gaussian approximation for the losses distribution and that the obligors are homogeneous, in the sense that correlations can be assumed to be constant and identical across all pairs of obligors.

-Under these assumptions the price of many credit instruments admits a closed-form expression (see \cite{vasicek2002distribution} and \cite{schloegl2005note} for computations in the one-factor Gaussian and t copula cases respectively) so that the model can be calibrated on market prices by choosing the equicorrelation coefficient that best fits the data.

-This calibration technique typically leads to very poor fits, because a single equicorrelation coefficient is unable to reproduce the observed market prices \cite{burtschell2005comparative}.
+Financial practitioners have developed several calibration techniques for factor copula models based on simplifying assumptions.
+The most common calibration technique applied to single-factor Gaussian and t copulas relies on the so-called large homogeneous portfolio (LHP) approximation.
+Under this approximation one assumes that the portfolio is sufficiently large to justify a Gaussian approximation for the losses distribution and that the obligors are homogeneous or exchangeable (i.e. correlations are assumed constant and identical for all pairs of obligors).
+It follows that the prices of many credit instruments admit a closed-form expression (see \cite{vasicek2002distribution} and \cite{schloegl2005note} for computations of CDO prices for single-factor Gaussian and t-copulas) so that the model can be calibrated under a risk-neutral measure directly to market prices.
+This calibration technique applies exclusively to exchangeable single-factor copulas and typically leads to very poor fits, because a single equicorrelation coefficient is unable to reproduce the observed market prices \cite{burtschell2005comparative}.

-In this paper we use instead a likelihood maximization procedure, which has the advantage of allowing heterogeneous correlation coefficients, thus removing the assumptions of the LHP approximation.